-When you seek to obtain Social Security disability or Supplemental Security Income benefits, you need to be seeing your doctors regularly for whatever physical or mental problems you are having.
+When you seek to obtain disability or SSI benefits, you need to be seeing your doctors regularly for whatever physical or mental problems you are having.
 Think about this: there are nearly 3,000,000 new applications for disability every year.
 If the Social Security Administration (SSA) gave out benefits just based on people saying they are disabled then the system would immediately go bankrupt.

 The truth is that the legal standard for disability set by SSA is a difficult one.
 In order to meet that standard you are going to have to present a well documented record.

 The only way to build an effective record showing that you are in fact disabled is by going to see your doctors and other medical sources for treatment on a regular basis.
 However, far too many claimants fail to do this.
 The most common reason for this is the existence of chronic medical conditions which have not responded to treatment.

 For example, assume you have spinal disc problems in your lower back.
 You have had chronic, intractable, severe pain for more than five years.
 You have seen a multitude of doctors including a variety of specialists.
 You have had several different diagnostic studies of your spine.
 You have pursued every type of treatment available to you including drugs, physical therapy, injections, surgery, rehabilitation, etc. However, despite all of this, nothing ever seemed to help that much.
 Eventually you give up going to the doctors and instead just fill your prescriptions once a month.